oscal-compass/compliance-trestle/README.md

 ## Development status

-Compliance trestle is currently beta.
-The expectation is that in ongoing work there may be un-announced changes that are breaking within the trestle codebase.
-With the release of NIST's version 1.0.0 of OSCAL we expect that these changes will be decreasing in size as trestle approaches a 1.0.0 release for itself.
+Compliance trestle is currently stable and is based on NIST OSCAL version 1.0.0.

 ## Contributing to Trestle